swizzin/docs.swizzin.ltd/docs/getting-started/box-basics.md

 ```

 ## install
-The function used to install applications from the server.
-If you need help with specific commands, they are available on the application sub-pages here.
-You can specify as many applications is you like here.
+This function installs applications on the server.
+If you need help with specific commands, please see the `Applications` section on the left side of the website.
+You can specify multiple applications to install at the same time.

 Syntax:
 ```bash